Lodge Cast Iron NZ Buying Guide

 It gets better every time you cook.

 Every pan you've ever owned has gotten worse with use.
-Lodge cast iron is the exception.
-Each cook deposits a thin layer of polymerised oil that builds on the last, gradually transforming the surface into something close to non-stick — without any coating at all.
-A well-used Lodge skillet from a busy kitchen is worth more than a brand new one.
+Lodge Cast Iron is the exception.
+Each cook builds up your seasoning, gradually transforming the surface into something close to non-stick — without any coating at all.
+A well-used Lodge pan from a busy kitchen is worth more than a brand new one.

 Care in 60 seconds

-Cast iron is indestructible, easy to care for and gets better with every cook.
+Lodge Cast Iron is indestructible, easy to care for and gets better with every cook.

 ⏱️